Big Brother (British TV series) series 7: House

 The interior of the house was much smaller than the year before.
 The living room was brought back inside the house, with two glass doors separating it from the main floor area.
 On Launch Night, McCall said the room will change colour depending on what mood the housemates were in, however the walls only changed colour on eviction nights.
-The bedroom was across from the living room, and featured a waterbed, the bathroom was accessed through the bedroom, and featured a bath, shower and also a toilet.
+The bedroom was across from the living room, and featured a waterbed.
+The bathroom was accessed through the bedroom, and featured a bath, shower and also a toilet.
 The kitchen was small and beside the door leading to the garden.
 In the garden, which was much larger than the house, was a barbecue, a pool, a seating area and a bridge titled The Bridge to Nowhere which led to another seating area.
 The interior stairs remained closed off once again, and had a yellow and black theme.

 The House Next Door

 The House Next Door was a group of rooms connected to the original house via the Diary Room.
-On 30 June, five new housemates entered this house.
+On Day 44, five new housemates entered this house.
 The public, instead of voting for a housemate to be evicted, voted to transfer one of the current housemates to also live in the new house.

 Aisleyne was voted to be moved into the House Next Door along with 5 new housemates; Jonathan, Spiral, Jennie, Michael and Jayne.
-Aisleyne was then required to evict another housemate, and chose Jonathan.
+Over the course of her stay in the House Next Door, Aisleyne was required to 'evict' three of her fellow housemates (Jayne, Michael and Jennie respectively), unaware this was an eviction from the House Next Door to the main house.
+Before returning to the main house on Day 49, she then had to evict one final housemate, whose eviction would be for real.
+She evicted Jonathan over Spiral.